cheemajagdeep42/weatherForecast-backEnd/README.md

     Run all unit and integration tests:
     dotnet test

+---
-⚙️ Environment Variables
+### ⚙️ Environment Variables
        This app requires:
         🔑  ValidKeys – Used to authenticate incoming requests
              Development: appsettings.Development.json
              Production: AWS SSM Parameter Store
+---

+---
-🌐 OPENWEATHER_API_KEY – Used to call OpenWeatherMap API
+### 🌐 OPENWEATHER_API_KEY – Used to call OpenWeatherMap API
     Stored securely in AWS SSM
     For local testing, can be overridden in appSettings.Development.json
+---

+---
-📄 Swagger – API Documentation
+###📄 Swagger – API Documentation
      Swagger UI is enabled for exploring and testing APIs.
      Visit: http://localhost:5000/swagger
+---

+---
-🔐 API Key & Rate Limiting
+### 🔐 API Key & Rate Limiting
-     Every request header must include:
+- Every request header **must include**:
-     X-API-KEY: your-key-value
+  `X-API-KEY: your-key-value`
-     Each key is limited to 5 requests/hour
+- Each API key is limited to **5 requests per hour**
-     If limit is exceeded, response will be: 429 Too Many Requests
+- If the limit is exceeded, the response will be:
+  `429 Too Many Requests`
+---

 ---
 ### 🚀 Production Deployment